LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 2.1 Overview
-*The HP Cloud Load Balancer as a Service (LBaaS) set of APIs provide a RESTful interface for the creation and management of load balancers in the cloud which can be used for a variety of purposes including load balancers for your external services and internal load balancing needs.
-The load balancing solution is meant to provide both load balancing and high availability for your services.
-The LBaaS APIs are integrated within the HP Cloud ecosystem including integration with the HP Cloud identity management system and billing.*
+*The HP Cloud Load Balancer as a Service (LBaaS) set of APIs provide a RESTful interface for the creation and management of load balancers in the cloud.
+These can be used for a variety of purposes including load balancers for your external services as well as internal load balancing needs.
+The load balancing solution is meant to provide both load balancing and high availability.
+The LBaaS APIs are integrated within the HP Cloud ecosystem including integration with the HP Cloud identity management system and billing systems.*

 ### 2.2 Conceptual/Logical Architecture View
 *To use OpenStack Load Balancers API effectively, you should understand several key concepts.*